bilgino/angularforddd/README.md

 ## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies.
-Nevertheless, to gain a better design we will bypass the traditional data-driven approach and consider strategies like Domain-Driven Design and Command-Query-Responsibility-Segregation:
+Nevertheless, to gain a better design we will bypass the traditional data-driven approach and consider strategies like Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation:

 ![](src/assets/images/frontend_arch.png)